aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 3/readme.md

 ### 5. Cross-Validation:

 Cross-validation techniques like k-fold cross-validation can help in diagnosing bias and variance by providing estimates of both training and validation errors across multiple subsets of the data.

+## Regularization and Bias/Variance

+Regularization techniques add a penalty term to the model's loss function.
+The purpose of this penalty is to discourage the model from fitting the training data too closely, thus reducing variance.
+The type and strength of regularization also impact the model's bias.

+### Common Regularization Techniques:

+1. **L2 Regularization (Ridge Regression):**

+- **Effect on Bias:** L2 regularization adds a penalty proportional to the square of the magnitude of the coefficients (weights) to the loss function.
+This encourages smaller weights, which can reduce the complexity of the model.
+- **Effect on Variance:** By penalizing large weights, L2 regularization helps in reducing variance.
+It prevents the model from learning intricate details from the noise in the training data.

+2. **L1 Regularization (Lasso Regression):**

+- **Effect on Bias:** L1 regularization adds a penalty proportional to the absolute value of the coefficients to the loss function.
+This encourages sparsity in the model (i.e., some weights become exactly zero), which can lead to increased bias.
+- **Effect on Variance:** L1 regularization can also reduce variance by preventing the model from overfitting to noisy features.
+However, it tends to be more aggressive in feature selection compared to L2 regularization.

+### Impact on Bias-Variance Tradeoff:

+- **Increasing Regularization Strength:**

+  - As the regularization strength increases (e.g., by increasing the regularization parameter λ), the model's complexity decreases.
+  - **Effect on Bias:** Higher regularization typically leads to higher bias because the model becomes more simplified.
+  - **Effect on Variance:** Higher regularization reduces variance by discouraging complex models that fit the training data too closely.

+  ### Choosing the Right Regularization Strength:

+  The optimal regularization strength (λ) depends on the specific dataset and the complexity of the problem:

+  - **Too Low λ:** May lead to overfitting (high variance), especially with complex models.
+  - **Too High λ:** May lead to underfitting (high bias) as the model becomes too simplistic.

+  ### Practical Implementation:

+  - Cross-validation techniques are often used to tune the regularization parameter (λ) and find the optimal balance between bias and variance.
+  - Regularization is a crucial tool in model development to create models that generalize well to unseen data and are robust against overfitting.